fpgaprince/rtd/docs/source/sequential.rst

 The problem is when people learn HDL, specifically the if else statement, case statement and then the clocked/unclocked process.
 It must not be clear to them.

     If you are making a combinational circuit with no clock, ALL ELSE STATEMENTS NEED TO BE HANDLED.

     If you are making a sequential circuit with a clock, YOU DO NOT NEED TO HANDLE ALL CASES.

 SR Latch
 ================================
+DNE, briefly describe now.. not priorirty.

 D Latch
 ================================
-isn't a latch pretty much a negative edge memory device? the issue is that it tracks the input while the level is
+DNE, briefly describe now.. not priorirty.